nicolelow2001/Project-1---tictactoe/README.md

 *Javascript*
 - `setTimeout()` method (to put a 80 millisecond delay when changing the message prompt, score and winning audio)
 - `audio.volume` DOM Property (to lower the volume of the audio being played since the raw files were a little too loud)
+- `focus()` method (to immpediately allow for users to input their name once the name button is clicked so that they would not have to click again into the text field)
+- `blur()` method (to remove the focus on the name text field once the ENTER key is pressed)

 &nbsp;